|

 of her first husband shall have the dowry.

-175. If a State slave or the
+If a State slave or

-slave of a freed man marry the daughter of a free man, and children are born,
+the slave of a freed man marry the

-the master of the slave shall have no
+the master of the slave shall have

-right to enslave the children of the free.
+no right to enslave the children of

-176. If, however, a State slave or the slave of a freed
+a State slave or

-father's house, if then they both enjoy it and found a household, and
+her she bring a dowry from a father's house, if then they both enjoy it and

-accumulate means, if then the slave die, then she who was free born may take
+found a household, and accumulate means, if then the slave die, then she who

-her dowry, and all that her husband and she had earned; she shall divide them
+was free born may take her dowry, and all that her husband and she had earned;

-into two parts, one-half the master of the slave shall take,
+master of the slave shall

-and the other half shall the free-born woman take for her children.
+woman take for her children.
 If the

 free-born woman had no gift she shall take all that her husband and she had